 The Tanilba Bay Wastewater Treatment Works provides secondary treatment of wastewater through the following process:

 - extended aeration through intermittently decanting aeration tanks for nutrient removal (nitrogen only);

 - UV disinfection of treated effluent;

-- lagooning of biosolids for later dewatering and reuse in mine site rehabilitation projects.
+- aerobic digestion and lagooning of biosolids for later dewatering and reuse in mine site rehabilitation projects.

 Recycling and reuse